ScottLogic/sl-tech-carbon-estimator/docs/components.md

 ## AssumptionsAndLimitationComponent

 Provides information on the Assumptions and Limitations of the estimation.
+Uses the [CarbonIntensityService](services.md#carbonintensityservice) to get the latest carbon intensity figures to display.

 ## HelperInfoComponent